Add instant character to your living room with these ideas…

 Half wall panelling in the living room is a great way to add style if you love minimalist design.
 Always panel the bottom half of your walls rather than the top, as your eye will be drawn from the panelling to your ceiling (which will make your space appear bigger).

-Dark wall panelling for an Edwardian living room
+9. Wall panel idea for an Edwardian living room

 Image source @ahomeinthetropics

-For an elegant English style home, opt for dark tones when painting your panelled walls.
+For an elegant English-style home, opt for dark tones when painting your panelled walls.
 This will give the feel of traditional Edwardian style, especially when you incorporate plain furnishing with a rich and bold colour scheme.

 We love this living room design by @ahomeinthetropics that mixes comfort and class together to create a dramatic living room space to entertain.
 What we especially love is the white ceiling and splashes of grey tones around the room that contrast with the dark interiors to brighten the space beautifully.